 Little wonder these companies are investing heavily in AI-related technologies.

-Ocado committed over £200 million for its automated systems in 2018, and even though such investment flattened the company’s profit for the short term, it appears that they are playing the long term game.
+Ocado committed over £200 million for its automated systems in 2018.
+Even though such investment flattened the company’s profit for the short term, it appears that they are playing the long-term game.